-On the s On the successful completion of the course, student will be able to: 1. remember and implement basic data structures linked lists, stacks, queues, trees, graphs.
+On the On the successful completion of the course, student will be able to: 1. remember and implement basic data structures linked lists, stacks, queues, trees, graphs.
 K1 & K3 2. understand and implement sorting algorithms like bubble, merge, quick sort K2 & K3 3. applying hash tables and resolving collisions. К3

-KI - Remember, K2 - Onderstand, K3 - Appry
+1

 Units Contents No. of

 Hours

 1. Write a program to implement the List ADT using arrays and linked

 lists.

-2. Write a programs to implement the following using a singly linked list.
+2. Write a programs to implement the following using a singly linked

+list.

 Stack ADT

 Queue ADT

 3. Write a program that reads an infix expression, converts the

 expression to postfix form and then evaluates the postfix expression

 (use stack ADT).

 4. Write a program to implement priority queue ADT.

-5. Write a program to perform the following operations:
+Write a program to perform the following operations:

 Insert an element into a binary search tree.

 Delete an element from a binary search tree.

 Search for a key element in a binary search tree.

-6. Write a program to perform the following operations
+6 Write a program to perform the following operations

-Insertion into an AVL-tree
+0. Insertion into an AVL-tree

 Deletion from an AVL-tree

-7. Write a programs for the implementation of BFS and DFS for a given
+7.

-1 graph.
+, ,. graph.

-8. Write a program for implementing the following searching methods: 75
+Q Write a program for implementing the following searching methods:

-Linear search 15
+0. Linear search 75

 Binary search.

+) ' 0 •

-/ 9.
-Write a program for implementing the following sorting methods:
+9. Write a program for implementing the following sorting methods:

 Bubble sort

 Selection sort

 Insertion sort

 Radix sort